MOTORCYCLING IN ICELAND HIGHLIGHTS

 03 Surviving the F35

-We stopped a couple of times, first for lunch at the boiling mud pools of Hveravellir Nature Reserve, which is about halfway along the F35.
-I nearly took a dip in the (less muddy!) hot pools, but it was chucking it down, so I was too chicken!
-Our second shorter stop was at Arbudir café, which is apparently famous for its carrot cake (there wasn’t any left when we got there).
-I amit I still regret not spending the 100EURO on the hand knitted green wool jumper the lady running the café had recently finished.
+We stopped twice: first for lunch at the boiling mud pools of Hveravellir Nature Reserve, about halfway along the F35.
+I nearly dipped into the (less muddy!) hot pools, but it was chucking it down and I chickened out.
+Our second, shorter stop was at Arbudir café, apparently famous for its carrot cake, though there wasn’t any left when we arrived.
+I still regret not spending the €100 on the hand-knitted green wool jumper the woman running the café had just finished.

 Splodz Blogz | Motorcycling in Iceland - F35